zbalkan/osq-ext-bin/README.md

 Q) What is extension version?

-A) It is 1.0.22.2.
+A) It is 1.0.23.3.
 It is digitally signed by PolyLogyx

 Q) What osquery version to use?

 A) It has been built and tested with 3.2.6.
+It also works with 3.3.0.

 Q) I have installed osquery using the MSI from osquery website.
 Now what?